 - 1 small bag Pop Chips Original

-- 1 hardboiled egg sprinkled with freshly ground black pepper
+- 1 hardboiled egg sprinkled with freshly ground black pepper and salt

 - 1 tablespoon avocado oil drizzled on 1 cup of plain air-popped popcorn